Upwork Job Categories with the Least Competition (2026 List)

 The competition–demand sweet spot

 The categories worth targeting are the ones where most in-demand skills intersect with genuine scarcity of qualified candidates.
 AI integrations are an example right now — demand is high, qualified supply hasn't caught up, and many clients post and wait because they can't find the right person.
+The per-vertical niche guides — developers, writers, designers, VAs — map these sweet spots field by field.

 Getting to these jobs fast matters in low-competition niches too.
 The difference is that in a low-competition niche, being in the first wave of three qualified candidates beats being in a first wave of thirty.